10 Fluid Statics & the Hydrostatic Equation

 Baffling Balloon Behavior!

-A helium-filled party balloon is floating inside a car.
+A helium-filled party balloon tied to a string attached to the seat is floating inside a car.
 In which direction will the balloon move if the car accelerates forward?
 To see a demonstration use this link: Baffling Balloon Behavior.
 Can you explain the physics of this behavior using the principles of hydrostatics?
-Hint: Consider pressure forces and also body forces in the form of the relative inertial accelerations on the air in the car compared to those on the balloon.

 Digital Manometers & Pressure Transducers